openebs/website/website/src/blogs/monitoring-zfs-localpv-volumes.md

     $ helm init
     Tiller (the Helm server-side component) has been installed into your Kubernetes Cluster.

-    Please note: by default, Tiller is deployed with an insecure 'allow unauthenticated users' policy.
+    Please note: By default, Tiller is deployed with an insecure 'allow unauthenticated users' policy.
     To prevent this, run `helm init` with the --tiller-tls-verify flag.
-    For more information on securing your installation see: https://docs.helm.sh/using_helm/#securing-your-helm-installation
+    For more information on securing your installation see: (https://docs.helm.sh/using_helm/#securing-your-helm-installation)[https://docs.helm.sh/using_helm/#securing-your-helm-installation]

     $ kubectl create serviceaccount --namespace kube-system tiller serviceaccount/tiller created